bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 Linux/Mac OS X
 --------------

-The package install instructions given previously should have installed MySQL on your machine, if it didn't come with it already.
+The package install instructions given previously should have installed MariaDB on your machine, if it didn't come with it already.
 Run:

 :command:`mysql_secure_installation`

 and follow its advice.

-If you did install MySQL manually rather than from a package, make sure the server is started when the machine boots.
+If you did install MariaDB manually rather than from a package, make sure the server is started when the machine boots.

 Create the Database